bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 **current status**

-- while the http api is functional with curl or postman, browser based web clients do not fetch data because of http headers requirements (todo: set header values in server response)
+- at the moment the browser based client does not refresh and functions partially.
+Additionally, the demo routes need to be documented.

-- while logging / debugging data appears in the terminals - mongodb and docker to the tty to which docker-compose is attached, and the Python and uwsgi to the tty where the container of the rucs_api docker service is attached - however, logging support needs to be added
+- while logging / debugging data appears in the the tty to which docker-compose is attached - however, it remains to support logging

 - testing - unit and endpoint tests to be created